Maurice Bailey

 Maurice Edward Bailey (born October 30, 1981) is an American-Jamaican former professional basketball player.
 He played the point guard position.

 High school and college career

-Born in Bronx, New York, Bailey played his high school basketball at Southside High School in Rockville Centre, New York.
-He then went on to play college basketball, first with Rider (1999-00), and then with Sacred Heart (2001–04).
+Bailey who was Born in Bronx, New York, played his high school basketball at Southside High School in Rockville Centre, New York.
+He went on to play college basketball, first with Rider (1999-00), and then with Sacred Heart (2001–04).

 Professional career

-Bailey began his professional career with the French League club SLUC Nancy in 2004.
-He then moved to the French club Etendard de Brest in 2005, before returning to SLUC Nancy later that same year.
+Bailey began his professional career with the French League club SLUC Nancy in 2004, then he moved to the French club Etendard de Brest in 2005, before returning to SLUC Nancy later that same year.
 He then moved to the Russian League club Lokomotiv Rostov in 2006.